alexfalkowski/nonnative/README.md

 ### Strategy

 The strategy can be one of the following values:
-- startup - will start the process once.
+- startup - When we include `nonnative/startup`, it will start it once.
-- before - will hook into cucumbers Before and After.
+- before - When we tag our features with `@startup` it will start and stop after the scenario.
-- manual - do this manually

-This can be overridden by the following environment variables:
-- NONNATIVE_STRATEGY - Set this to override what is set in the config.
-- NONNATIVE_TIMEOUT - Set this (in seconds, e.g 5) to override what is set in the config.
+- manual - When we tag our features with `@manual` it will stop after the scenario.

 ### Processes